lilianna4120/cs611_LegendsOfValor/LegendsOfValor/src/README.md

 ## Known Issues or Bugs

 Document any known bugs, limitations, or unfinished features.
- - Battle ends quickly (either monster or hero wins) when the hero's level is low.
-When it gets higher, the battle goes for multiple rounds.
-I tried to try multiple damage/attack range to solve this, but this is the one I found most optimal.
  - Luckily, when I tested all the edges cases(maybe not all the edge cases since there are so many user inputs, but all the ones I tested), I couldn't find one, but please let me know if there is so that I can fix it for the future assignments.
 Thank you!

 ---